top of page

 Quicksilver Gold and Melvin Seals’ JGB vet Peter Harris deploys his extensive chops to recreate the leads, while Tuna students Charlie Harris and Jody Salino deliver the goods on bass and finger style guitar.

-But Hot Tuna songs are only a portion of a Grateful Tuna performance.
-Fans are treated to incendiary versions of classics from the repertoires of many of the great folk, blues and rock catalogs beloved by 60's music fans, making Grateful Tuna concerts the kind of experience Bay Area music fans are looking for.
+Hot Tuna songs are only a portion of a Grateful Tuna performance.
+Fans are treated to incendiary versions of classics from many of the great blues and rock catalogs beloved by 60's music fans, making Grateful Tuna performances into exactly the kind of experience Bay Area music fans are looking for.

 PETER HARRIS